I Want To...

 The First Year:

 During the first year, the resident develops clinical skills in adult and pediatric neurology.
 The physician will spend 4 months as a junior resident on the adult neurology wards, which includes the stroke, general, and NCCU (Neurology Critical Care Unit) at The Johns Hopkins Hospital (JHH) and The Johns Hopkins Bayview Medical Center (JHBMC), 3 months on the pediatric neurology service at JHH as the junior resident, and 1.5 months of adult outpatient neurology clinic, 1 month of pediatric neurology outpatient clinic, 2 weeks of EEG and 2 weeks of neuroradiology.
-Call averages every 4th evening on adult neurology months; pediatric neurology months are call-free.
+On adult neurology months, overnight coverage is a combination of night float and call averaging every 5th evening.
+Pediatric neurology months are call-free.

 The Second Year: